andlessa/SMStoEFT/README.md

         * [diagrams-DMEFT-stop](./mathematicaNBs/amplitudes/diagrams-DMEFT-stop.nb): all 1-loop diagrams relevant for pp > ttbar
     ***
     * [matching](./mathematicaNBs/matching): notebooks for computing and checking the matching between the UV and EFT models.

+      $q + q \to \bar{t} + t$:
-         * [SMS-stop-uutt-loop](./mathematicaNBs/matching/SMS-stop-uutt-loop.nb): calculation of the full 1-loop amplitude (u+u to top+top) form factors using the UV model as well as the EFT limit
+         * [SMS-stop-uutt-loop](./mathematicaNBs/matching/SMS-stop-uutt-loop.nb): calculation of the full 1-loop amplitude (u+u to top+top) form factors using the UV model as well as the EFT limit, used for matching the **OnShell** UFO model.

+         * [SMS-stop-ttG-loop.nb](./mathematicaNBs/matching/SMS-stop-ttG-loop.nb): calculation of the full 1-loop t-t-g effective coupling assuming off-shell tops and gluon (used for the **OneLoop** UFO model).

+         * [Top-FormFactors-ttG-loop.nb](./mathematicaNBs/matching/Top-FormFactors-ttG-loop.nb): calculation of the t-t-g effective coupling within the FormFactors model (assumes on-shell tops), used for matching the **OnShell** UFO model.

-         * [Top-EFTphysical_simple-uutt-EFT](./mathematicaNBs/matching/Top-EFTphysical_simple-uutt-EFT.nb): calculation of the tree-level amplitude (u+u to top+top) in the EFT limit and comparison to the results from the full 1-loop calculation
+         * [Top-EFTphysical_simple-uutt-EFT](./mathematicaNBs/matching/Top-EFTphysical_simple-uutt-EFT.nb): calculation of the tree-level amplitude (u+u to top+top) in the EFT limit and comparison to the results from the full 1-loop calculation.

+         * [numericalLoops_Triangles](./mathematicaNBs/matching/numericalLoops_Triangles.nb): compute numerical values for the triangle loop integrals (for debugging) as well as the high mass limit

+      $g + g \to \bar{t} + t$
+         * [SMS-stop-ggtt-loop](./mathematicaNBs/matching/SMS-stop-uutt-loop.nb): calculation of the full 1-loop amplitude (g+g to top+top) form factors using the UV model as well as the EFT limit.

+         * [SMS-stop-ttGG-loop.nb](./mathematicaNBs/matching/SMS-stop-ttGG-loop.nb): calculation of the full 1-loop t-t-g-g effective coupling assuming on-shell tops and gluons (used for the **OneLoop** UFO model).

+         * [Top-FormFactors-ttGG-loop.nb](./mathematicaNBs/matching/Top-FormFactors-ttGG-loop.nb): calculation of the t-t-g-g effective coupling within the FormFactors model (assumes this vertex is fixed by the t-t-g matching).

+         * [numericalLoops_Boxes](./mathematicaNBs/matching/numericalLoops_Boxes.nb): compute numerical values for the box loop integrals (for debugging) as well as the high mass limit

+      *EFT matching*
+         * [matchMakerReader](./mathematicaNBs/matching/matchMakerReader.nb): reads the MatchMaker output

          * [SMS-stop-Matchete](./mathematicaNBs/matching/SMS-stop-Matchete.nb): matching operators using Matchete.
-         * [matchMakerReader](./mathematicaNBs/matching/matchMakerReader.nb): reads the MatchMaker output
-         * [numericalLoops](): compute numerical values for the loop integrals (for debugging) as well as the high mass limit

 ## Form Factors